 And the Word became flesh and dwelt among us (John 1:14) "NKJV"

 Malkuth was the grain (the seed) and the Ish-Man was the body that came out of the grain.

 You do not sow that body that shall be, but mere grain (1 Corinthians 15:37) "NKJV"

 Since the Ish-Man is the tree of life, the ten Sefirot are the following ten organs of the human body:

 - Right Brain (Chokhmah)

 - Left Brain (Binah)

 - Torso (Tiferet)

 - Sexual Organ (Yesod)

-Since the kingdom of God is made up of males and females, Yesod is either a male reproductive organ or a female reproductive organ.
+Since the kingdom of God is made up of males and females, Yesod is a male and female reproductive organ.